Please check the following FAQ's below to find the answers to common questions

 Preliminary Notice FAQ

-A Texas preliminary notice is a letter sent by a contractor or supplier to the property owner at the start of a construction project.
-In many states, a preliminary notice is required to be sent in order to secure the right to lien.
+A Texas monthly notice is a letter sent by a contractor or supplier to the property owner for every month of work on a project.
+A Texas monthly notice is required to be sent in order to secure the right to lien.

-A general contractor, meanwhile, is usually not required to send any of the above preliminary notices.
+A general contractor, meanwhile, is usually not required to send this notice.
 With residential projects, however, a general contractor is required to give the owner of the property a disclosure contract before contract signing.
 Unless waived by the owner, it is also required of the general contractor to submit a list of all subcontractors and suppliers involved in the project.

 To be able to file a mechanics lien on a homestead, a general contractor should execute a written contract laying out the terms before labor or materials are provided.
 It should be signed by both spouses if the owner is married and then filed with the county clerk.

-All Texas preliminary notices should be sent by registered or certified mail.
+All Texas notices should be sent by registered or certified mail.

 To protect lien rights regarding a homestead, a contract for improvement must be filed with the county clerk in the county where the homestead is situated before labor or materials are supplied.